Posted on: May 12, 2015

 To Elsie, this was more than worth it.
 Testing revealed that users did not understand a key part of their product and one of their main selling points.
 She was glad that she caught this problem before building the app, as this mistake would have been a lot more costly to fix later on.
 She also managed to fix a few minor problems ensuring that her company would have a stronger product on release.

 Whether you’re a start-up or a fortune 500 company, paper prototype testing has a lot to offer you.
-Not only is it cheap and quick, but it also provides valuable insights about your current design.
+Not only is it inexpensive and quick, but it also provides valuable insights about your current design.
 If you’re new to testing, this is a good place to start and even as testing becomes old to you this will remain an incredibly valuable activity.

 Michelle believes that good design is like silence.
 You never seem to notice when it’s there, but its absence is always missed.
 With a thorough understanding of end users, Michelle Brown creates silent, effective designs that support users through every step of their journey.